OL-PlugMap/ol-themes-ext/README.md

 ---
 ## Changelog
+- 0.0.20
+    - (*) Fixed a couple typos in the filter engine
+    - (+) Added a clear on the when clause of the filter engine so you can clear a single filtered field
 - 0.0.19
     - (*) Fixed a bug where Esri Feature Services wouldn't take the configured opacity
 - 0.0.17